ShiriTA/DH2020/README.md

 Parsing_Lyrics_DB.py: parsing dataset from lyrics.co.il

-Songs_Fetching: discovering which songs and hw many the words are taken from, on dataset from lyrics.co.il
+Songs_Fetching: discovering which songs and how many the words are taken from, on dataset from lyrics.co.il

-Songs_Fetching_Kaggle_DB: discovering which songs and hw many the words are taken from, on dataset from Kaggle.com
+Songs_Fetching_Kaggle_DB: discovering which songs and how many the words are taken from, on dataset from Kaggle.com

 songs_to_years_json.json: dictionary with songs mapped to their years